vikstrous/blog/content/posts/why-i-wrote-yet-another-data-loader-in-go.md

 ```go
 loader.Load(key)
 ```
 Very simple and elegant.
 There's really nothing wrong with it except that it requires code generation.
+To have such a nice API, it embeds the specific types of the inputs and outputs in the generated code.
 It was a big inspiration for me when designing my data loader.

 When generics were added to the Go language, I realized that it was possible to get rid of the code generation part, which simplifies the build process and makes it easier to use.